drkocoglu/Multiphase-Production-Forecasting-Models/README.md

 - **Warning:** The numpy, matplotlib, and pandas versions provided in the **"environments.ymla"** was necessary for successfully running this script without running into any errors/issues.
 Using different versions of these libraries may lead to errors when running this script.

 - The provided scripts were tested with **Tensorflow 2.10 (Windows 11)**.
-    - This is the latest Tensorflow version that supports training tensorflow models & predicting with the trained models on GPU in Windows.
+    - Tensorflow 2.10 is the latest version that supports training tensorflow models on a GPU instead of a CPU in Windows.
+    - For variations of RNNs (LSTM, Bi-LSTM, etc.), if a GPU is available, it is highly recommended to use a GPU to train the models, as the CPU alternative may take much longer to train.
+    - For additional speed during model training, I also recommend creating tensor datasets (as implemented in this project).
 - This environment was created & managed inside **Anaconda** but, you can create virtual python environments or find other ways to recreate the same environment (**at your own risk**).
 - Before creating the environment, you may want to check your GPU type & download the matching  python, compiler, & CUDA versions.
     - https://www.tensorflow.org/install/source_windows (**For Windows Builds**)
 ![image](https://github.com/user-attachments/assets/70eedab5-bdee-4ba8-a7a5-8b3e73441a2c)
-- You can use the provided the documents to rebuild the same (working) environment:
+- You can use the provided the documents to rebuild the same (**working**) environment:
     - **"environments.ymla"**
     - **"Environment_Build.txt"**